 EYE PROTECTION: Eye protection may be required while in the laboratory.
-Eye-wear and/or portable deck top plastic shields are provided to prevent splashes, sprays, spatter, or droplets of blood or infectious materials if there is a potential for eye, nose, or mouth contamination.
-The student may also purchase protective eye-wear, such as goggles.
-Eye-wear should be appropriately cleaned before using and whenever splashes or contamination are visible.
-When not in use, protective eye-wear should be decontaminated and put in an individual case in contamination free storage.
+Eyewear and/or portable deck-top plastic shields are provided to prevent splashes, sprays, spatter, or droplets of blood or infectious materials if there is a potential for eye, nose, or mouth contamination.
+The student may also purchase protective eyewear, such as goggles.
+Eyewear should be appropriately cleaned before use and whenever splashes or contamination are visible.
+When not in use, protective eyewear should be decontaminated and put in an individual case in contamination-free storage.

-MASKS/FACE SHIELDS: Disposable masks will be provided for use during laboratory activities, in accordance to CDC recommendations and university guidelines for SARS-COV-2 safety.
-Disposable masks must be removed upon exiting the lab and replaced with a personal cloth facemask or face covering while individuals remain in the building (i.e. class time and hallway interactions).
+MASKS/FACE SHIELDS: Disposable masks will be provided for use during laboratory activities per CDC recommendations and university guidelines for SARS-COV-2 safety.

-Note: This product is listed as an example only and should not be considered as an endorsement by the author or by the Department of Medical Laboratory Sciences.
+\Note: This product is listed as an example only and should not be considered an endorsement by the author or the Department of Medical Laboratory Sciences.
 Other vendors offer similar products.